BetterDiscord/docs/docs/api/BdApi.md

 # Class: BdApi

 `BdApi` is a globally (`window.BdApi`) accessible object for use by plugins and developers to make their lives easier.
+It can be instantiated (`new BdApi("MyPlugin")`) to get a version of the API with automatic scoping for plugins, or its static properties can be used directly.

 ## Constructors